observablehq/plot/README.md

 If the **x** channel is not specified, the tick will span the full vertical extent of the plot (or facet).

+### Decorations

+Decorations are special mark types that do not represent data, but are still used to draw on the plot.
+Currently this includes only [Plot.frame](#plotframeoptions), although internally Plot’s axes are implemented as decoration marks and may in the future be exposed here for more flexible configuration.

+#### Plot.frame(*options*)

 ## Transforms

 TODO Describe how transforms derive channels and mark indexes.